Academy of Teachers

 Professional Qualifications:

-- Evidence of instructional excellence, which may also include documented efforts to innovate and take risks to promote instructional excellence.
+- Evidence of instructional excellence, which may also include documented efforts of diversity, equity, and inclusion, innovation, and taking risks to promote instructional excellence.

-- Evidence of leadership in promoting excellence in teaching and learning at the department, school/college, and/or institutional level (e.g., college or institution level awards for teaching such as the President's Award for Excellence in Teaching).
+- Evidence of leadership in promoting excellence in teaching and learning at the department, school/college, and/or institutional level (e.g., college or institution-level awards for teaching such as the President's Award for Excellence in Teaching, leading concentrations of study, developing curriculum, engaging in interdisciplinary work, and service-learning).

-- Evidence of significant impact on the WSU undergraduate learning experience beyond one's individual courses (i.e., able to demonstrate impact on the department, school/college, and/or university levels).
+- Evidence of significant impact on the WSU undergraduate learning experience beyond one's individual courses (i.e., able to demonstrate impact on the department, school/college, and/or university levels) or within local and regional contexts.

 Overall Academy Composition